fullcontact/full.async/README.md

 ```

 The above method will invoke `make-some-http-request` in a `go` block.
 If it
-throws an exception of a type `HTTPException` with a status code 409, `go-retry`
+throws an exception of type `HTTPException` with a status code 409, `go-retry`
 will wait 5 seconds and try invoking `make-some-http-request` again.
 If it still
-fails after 3 attempts or other kind of an exception is thrown, it will get
+fails after 3 attempts or a different type of exception is thrown, it will get
 returned via the result channel.

 ## Sequences